 Plugins aren't inherently bad for WordPress, but using too many, poorly coded, or outdated plugins can harm your site's performance and security.
 Stick to essential, well-maintained plugins to avoid issues.

-What is managed WordPress hosting?
+What is managed hosting for WordPress?

 Can you delete WordPress blog?